MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-language.md

 # Include the following line commented out
 #ROBOTS: Index
 ---
-# Use the Cognitive Services Language APIs
+# Add language understanding to your bot
-The Language APIs enable you to build smart bots that are able to understand and process natural language.
+The Cognitive Services Language APIs enable you to build smart bots that are able to understand and process natural language.
 This is a particularly important skill for bots as, in most cases, the interaction users have with bots is free-form.
-Thus, bots must be able to understand language the way people speak it - naturally and contextually.
+Thus, bots must be able to understand language the way people speak it: naturally and contextually.
 The Language APIs use powerful language models to determine what users want, identify concepts and entities in a given sentence, and ultimately allow bots to respond with the appropriate action.
-Furthermore, they support several text analytics capabilities, such as spell checking, sentiment detection, language modeling, and more, to extract more accurate and richer insights from text.
+They support several text analytics capabilities, such as spell checking, sentiment detection, language modeling, and more, to extract more accurate and richer insights from text.

-## API Overview
+## Language API Overview
-There are 5 language APIs available in Cognitive Services to understand and process natural language:
+There are 5 language APIs available in Cognitive Services to understand and process natural language

+### Language Understanding Intelligent Service
-- The [Language Understanding Intelligent Service (LUIS)](https://www.microsoft.com/cognitive-services/en-us/language-understanding-intelligent-service-luis){:target="_blank"} is able to process natural language using pre-built or custom-trained language models.
+The [Language Understanding Intelligent Service (LUIS)](https://www.microsoft.com/cognitive-services/en-us/language-understanding-intelligent-service-luis){:target="_blank"} is able to process natural language using pre-built or custom-trained language models.

+### Text Analytics API
-- The [Text Analytics API](https://www.microsoft.com/cognitive-services/en-us/text-analytics-api){:target="_blank"}  detects sentiment, key phrases, topics, and language from text.
+The [Text Analytics API](https://www.microsoft.com/cognitive-services/en-us/text-analytics-api){:target="_blank"}  detects sentiment, key phrases, topics, and language from text.

+### Bing Spell Check API
-- The [Bing Spell Check API](https://www.microsoft.com/cognitive-services/en-us/bing-spell-check-api){:target="_blank"}  provides powerful spell check capabilities, and is able to recognize the difference between names, brand names, and slang.
+The [Bing Spell Check API](https://www.microsoft.com/cognitive-services/en-us/bing-spell-check-api){:target="_blank"}  provides powerful spell check capabilities, and is able to recognize the difference between names, brand names, and slang.

+### Linguistic Analysis API
-- The [Linguistic Analysis API](https://www.microsoft.com/cognitive-services/en-us/linguistic-analysis-api){:target="_blank"} uses advanced linguistic analysis algorithms to process text, and perform operations such as breaking down the structure of the text, or performing part-of-speech tagging and parsing.
+The [Linguistic Analysis API](https://www.microsoft.com/cognitive-services/en-us/linguistic-analysis-api){:target="_blank"} uses advanced linguistic analysis algorithms to process text, and perform operations such as breaking down the structure of the text, or performing part-of-speech tagging and parsing.

+### Web Language Model API
-- The [Web Language Model (WebLM) API](https://www.microsoft.com/cognitive-services/en-us/web-language-model-api){:target="_blank"} can be used to automate a variety of natural language processing tasks, such as word frequency or next-word prediction, using advanced language modeling algorithms.
+The [Web Language Model (WebLM) API](https://www.microsoft.com/cognitive-services/en-us/web-language-model-api){:target="_blank"} can be used to automate a variety of natural language processing tasks, such as word frequency or next-word prediction, using advanced language modeling algorithms.

-## Example: Weather Bot
+## LUIS example
 For our first example, we will build a weather bot that is able to understand and respond to various hypothetical commands, such as "What's the weather like in Paris", "What's the temperature next week in Seattle" and so on.
 The bot is using LUIS to identify the intent of the user, and reply with the appropriate prompt.

 To get started with LUIS, go to [LUIS.ai](http://www.luis.ai){:target="_blank"} and build your own custom language model.
 Our [Getting Started](https://www.microsoft.com/cognitive-services/en-us/luis-api/documentation/getstartedwithluis-basics){:target="_blank"} guide describes in details how to build your first model through the LUIS user interface, or programatically via the LUIS APIs.
 We encourage you to watch our [basic](https://www.youtube.com/watch?v=jWeLajon9M8&index=4&list=PLD7HFcN7LXRdHkFBFu4stPPeWJcQ0VFLx){:target="_blank"} video tutorial.